 Sure.
 Downloading your financial transactions to your personal finance software, like Quicken®, Money® or CSV downloads works the same way it does for our other accounts.
 To download your transactions, click on your 360 Checking and click on the ‘Download’ link.

 Capital One 360 requires Customers to use Web Connect to download their Capital One 360 account information.
 And depending on the software or program you’re using, you may need an Access Code in order to pull your Capital One 360 information into the tool.
-The Access Code is used in place of your Sign In PIN, so you keep your personal information safe and secure.
+The Access Code is used in place of your Password/Sign In PIN, so you keep your personal information safe and secure.
 Learn more about downloading transactions.

 How do I get a voided check?